 A fiery Serbian competitor who reached the world's tennis summit with relentless defense and infectious on-court charisma.

-Jelena Janković emerged from the tennis courts of Belgrade during a turbulent time in Serbia, her game a reflection of her resilient spirit.
-Known for her exceptional flexibility and counter-punching style, she scrambled for every ball, turning defense into thrilling offense.
-Her 2008 season was a masterclass in consistency; she clawed her way to the top of the WTA rankings, finishing the year as world number one after a gripping run to the US Open final.
-While a major singles title ultimately eluded her, her 15 tour victories and the number one crown cemented her status as a pioneer for Serbian tennis alongside contemporaries like Novak Djokovic.
-Janković's career was marked by expressive fist-pumps and candid humor, making her one of the sport's most relatable and entertaining figures.
+Jelena Janković finished the 2008 season as the world number one in women's tennis, reaching the US Open final that year.
+Born in 1985 in Belgrade, she emerged during a turbulent time in Serbia, her game reflecting a resilient spirit.
+She used exceptional flexibility and a counter-punching style, scrambling for every ball and turning defense into thrilling offense.
+While a major singles title eluded her, she won 15 tour victories and became a pioneer for Serbian tennis alongside contemporaries like Novak Djokovic.
+Her career featured expressive fist-pumps and candid humor, making her one of the sport's most relatable figures.

 1981–1996